-THROUGH THE WALL VENTING: (HORIZONTAL VENTING WITH STANDARD VENT TERMINALS).
+THROUGH THE WALL VENTING: (HORIZONTAL VENTING)

-Cut two 3 1/2 in.
-(8.9 cm) diameter holes in the wall at the point where the vent connector is going to pass through the wall.
+Cut a 3 1/2 in.
+(8.9 cm) diameter hole in the wall at the point where the vent connector is going to pass through the wall.
 Use the proper cement to secure the 90° vent terminal provided with the water heater to the vent connector.
-The distance between the edge of the 90° vent terminal and the exterior wall (see Figure 3) must be 1 in.
+The distance between the edges of the 90° vent terminal and the exterior wall (see Figure 3) must be 1 in.
 (2.5 cm).
-The exhaust and intake must not be less than 16 in.
-(40.6 cm) apart (see figure 4a) and the exhaust terminal must be a minimum of 3 in.
-(7.6cm) higher than the intake terminal.
 Use the proper cement and assembly procedures to secure the vent connector joints between the terminal and the blower outlet.
-Provide support brackets for every 5 feet (1.5m) of horizontal vent.
+Provide support brackets for every 5 feet (1.5 m) of horizontal vent.